hannw/sgrnn/README.md

 ## Synthetic Gradient for Recurrent Neural Networks

-This repo contains a tensorflow implementation of the synthetic gradient for recurrent neural network architectures.
+This repo is a tensorflow implementation of the synthetic gradient, or DNI, for recurrent neural network (RNN).
+The architecture contains a multilayer LSTM RNN that is used for language modeling to do word-level prediction.
+For a detailed description of how synthetic gradient is applied to train this architecture, check out the blog post [here](https://hannw.github.io/posts/synthetic-gradient-rnn).

 The data required to run the model is in the data/ dir of the